-For a convex quadrilateral ABCD in the plane, if each vertex is joined to the midpoint along the alternate side (measured say anti-clockwise), then 1/5 area ABCD >= area EFGH > 1/6 area ABCD, and equality holds when EFGH is a trapezium (EFGH is the inner quadrilateral formed by the constructed lines).
+For a convex quadrilateral ABCD in the plane, if each vertex is joined to the midpoint along the alternate side (measured say anti-clockwise) to form a quadrilateral EFGH as shown, then 1/5 area ABCD >= area EFGH > 1/6 area ABCD, and equality holds when EFGH is a trapezium.

 To view the equality in Sylvie's Theorem, namely, when 5 x area EFGH = area ABCD, click on the Link to Equality case example Button in the dynamic sketch above.